mullican/rails/guides/source/security.md

 ### What are Sessions?

 HTTP is a *stateless* protocol, which means that in terms of the protocol itself, all requests are completely independent of one another.
 To connect one request to another, like to keep track of the current user, most Web applications use the concept of a session.
-This simply means that a unique identifier is attached to requests to tie them together, and usually, to connect them with some information about the session's state.
+This simply means that a unique identifier is attached to requests to tie them together, and usually, to connect them with some information about the state of data.
 This could mean the identity of the current user, the contents of a shopping cart, or anything else that needs to be "remembered" from one request to the next.

 Rails offers built-in session management.
 Sessions are enabled by default and accessible to controllers through the `session` hash: